 - Cut the bacon slices lengthwise, creating extra narrow strips, and wrap them in a pinstripe pattern around the asparagus.
 You want the edges of the bacon strip to overlap as little as possible.
 This will help create more air flow around it, which is what you want for extra crispiness.

 - Instead of a regular baking sheet, use a wire rack on top of a cookie sheet.
 (I like this one – it’s non-stick, so easy to clean.)
 It’s such an easy swap to make, and again it helps with that whole air flow thing.
 As a bonus, this lets some of the extra fat drip down from the bacon during baking.
-Not that there’s anything wrong with bacon fat, but doing this actually helps the bacon get more crispy, and making this yummy appetizer just a little lighter is just icing on the cake.
-You can always repurpose the bacon grease for something else if you like.
+Not that there’s anything wrong with bacon fat, but doing this actually helps the bacon get more crispy.
+Making this yummy appetizer just a little lighter is just icing on the cake.
+You can always re-purpose the bacon grease for something else if you like.

 - Flip the asparagus halfway through baking.
 This will encourage more even cooking, so that all sides get evenly crispy and don’t burn.